 The first RS-11s were produced by Alco in early 1956.
 This locomotive, classified by Alco as model DL-701, was their replacement for the very popular RS-3 road-switcher.
 Featuring a V-12, 1,800hp 251B diesel engine, the RS-11 was Alco’s answer to EMD’s very successful GP9.
 The turbocharged RS-11 accelerated faster, had a higher tractive effort rating and typically used less fuel than the competition.
 It was also quite versatile and could be found in heavy haul freight as well as passenger service.

-The largest owner of RS-11s was Norfolk & Western which purchased a total of 99 units (an additional 35 were added to the fleet after the merger with Nickel Plate).
+The largest owner of RS-11s was Norfolk & Western, which purchased a total of 99 units (an additional 35 were added to the fleet after the merger with Nickel Plate).
 Other major purchasers included Northern Pacific, Pennsylvania and Southern Pacific, all of whom placed repeat orders.
 With approximately 426 units built for the US and Mexico over 8 years of production, the RS-11 was successful for Alco in that it provided ongoing competition for EMD’s popular road-switchers.
 A few examples of this model are still in service today and can be found working for various shortlines in the US.

 Maine Central

-No. | Built | Serial | Type | Class | Liveries | Notes | Photographs | Modelling |
+| No. | Built | Serial | Liveries | Notes | Photographs | Modelling |

-801 | Jun 1956 | 81916 | ALCO RS-11 | DRS-1F | Delivered in Pine Green with Yellow Stripes.
-Harvest Gold | September 2005 Atlas Maine Central Pine Green Standard 42616, DCC 42706.
-June 2007 Atlas Maine Central Harvest Gold Standard 42647, DCC 42734. | ||
+| 801 | Jun 1956 | 81916 | Pine Green with Yellow Stripes until at least Jan 1976.
+Harvest Gold by March 1978 | RRPA | September 2005 Atlas Maine Central Pine Green Standard 42616, DCC 42706.
+June 2007 Atlas Maine Central Harvest Gold Standard ***42647, DCC 42734***. | |

-802 | 81917 | ALCO RS-11 | DRS-1F | Pine Green with Yellow Stripes until at least Jul 1976.
-Harvest Gold by Jun 1979. | Purchased as Portland Terminal 1082, to Maine Central Nov 1956.
-Retired Feb 1988; to Midwest Steel & Alloy 14th Mar, scrapped Sep 1989. | September 2005 Atlas Maine Central Pine Green Standard 42617, DCC 42707.
+| 802 | 81917 | Pine Green with Yellow Stripes until at least Jul 1976.
+Harvest Gold by June 1979 until at least April 1985. | Purchased as Portland Terminal 1082, to Maine Central Nov 1956.
+Retired Feb 1988; to Midwest Steel & Alloy 14th Mar, scrapped Sep 1989. | RRPA | September 2005 Atlas Maine Central Pine Green Standard 42617, DCC 42707.
 June 2007 Atlas Maine Central Harvest Gold Standard 42648, DCC 42735. |

 Maine Coast